tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.' - Muhammad Ali
+Without knowing what I am and why I am here, life is impossible. - Leo Tolstoy

 ### About the project
 Just a fun project to grab a random quote of the day everyday.